plnh/dbt_project/README.md

 The pipeline includes the following steps:

-1. Ingest metal prices and stock data from external APIs.
+1. Fetch metal prices and stock data from external APIs.
 2. Load data into Google BigQuery*.
 3. Fetch personal asset allocations from Google Sheets.
 4. Transform** data using dbt:
-   - Normalize prices(e.g stock, physical asset).
+   - Normalize prices(e.g stock, metal asset).
    - Calculate real-time value of the portfolio.

 All steps are orchestrated using Apache Airflow.